Katsutaro Kouta: Career

-After the war ended, Katsutaro moved to Colombia and in 1948 to Teichiku.
+After the war ended, Katsutaro moved to Columbia and in 1948 to Teichiku.
 Her song "Oshima Jowa" became a hit and was used for a movie of the same name.
 In 1950, she and Hamako Watanabe were invited to America to perform, and also to Brazil with Taro Shoji, where she was received well by Japanese citizens living in Brazil.

 In 1961, Katsutaro transferred to Toshiba Records where she recorded mostly hauta and kouta songs.
 Around the mid 1960s, Katsutaro went back to Victor of Japan to rerecord some of her older hits.
 By the mid 1960s, so-called "oldies" (older singers and songs) were booming, with many older singers rerecording stereo versions of their hits.
 A TV program called Natsukashi no Utagoe (Nostalgic Songs), which debuted in 1968, featured Katsutaro as a regular performer until just before her death.
 In 1971, Katsutaro received a Purple Ribbon award, followed by a second in 1974.

 In June 1974, Katsutaro was diagnosed with lung cancer and died on 21 June 1974 at Fuchu Hospital in Tokyo, aged 69.
 On 25 September 2005, a monument to Katsutaro was established in her birthplace, Niigata.